apohl79/audiogridder/README.md

 **Server Setup:**

 1. Install the PKG (includes server and plugin binaries)
-2. Run the server (If it crashes, just re-run it until it successfilly finishes the startup.
+2. Run the server (If it crashes, just re-run it until it successfully finishes the startup.
 Each plugin that does not work will be blacklisted.)
 3. Manage your plugins (if you do not want to enable all plugins)